 Full deconstruction in progress

-The method of deconstruction can be used in any situation that traditional demolition would be used for: preparing a building for renovations or a change of use, replacing outdated components, or fully removing an unstable or vacant structure.
-There are many benefits to deconstruction!
+Deconstruction is appropriate before any type of demolition, either partial or full, including preparing a building for renovations or a change of use, replacing outdated components, or fully removing an unstable or vacant structure.